Cymraeg

 If you’re looking for help or information, but you’re worried about starting a conversation with an adult, here are some tips.

-• Anti-Bullying Alliance – Advice and support on dealing with bullying
+• Anti-Bullying Alliance – advice and support on dealing with bullying

 • App guides for families – provides information on how to block and report content on 40+ popular apps, social media platforms and games